jpdean/mixed_domain_demos/README.md

 # Mixed domain demos
 This repository contains examples of how mixed domain problems can be solved in FEniCSx.

-NOTE: Mixed domain functionality in FEniCSx is under active development, but is **not** ready for production use.
+NOTE: Mixed domain functionality in FEniCSx is under active development and is **not** ready for production use.

 # Running the demos
 To run the demos, the following branches are required: